 It's not just about the claim being rejected; it can also be about the annual relief in the future that will be almost impossible to justify if you cannot win an argument with HMRC on retraction of a claim.

 We have found that 9–12 months of protracted detailed questioning is normal.
 What impact would that have on your business?

-HMRC Tax Inspectors can and do ask for documentation: e-mails, spreadsheets, invoices, contracts, an other written correspondence.
+HMRC Tax Inspectors can and do ask for documentation: emails, spreadsheets, invoices, contracts, and other written correspondence.

 HMRC have a clear mandate to protect tax receipts and robustly validate claims.
 They also have the patience and resources to do this thoroughly.
 Having an experienced, expert advisor by your side to support you through the process will reduce the impact on your time, provides reassurance and give you the best chance of a successful defence.